You apply, you wait, and ultimately, you are accepted.

 There are so many factors that go into this decision and it is not taken lightly at all.
 When you are asked, “why did you pick that particular school”, you don’t want your answer to be, “because my (insert family member here) said I should” or something similar.

-As I stated earlier, there is no science to this, and in hindsight, it isn’t really an art, either.
+As I stated earlier, there is no science to this.
+In hindsight, it isn’t really an art, either.
 Perhaps it is a little bit of both.
 And, it can be a tough choice.

 Just be sure to have as much information as you need to make your final choice.
 Then, celebrate!
 You’ll be a college student in the fall!